11 Winter Hikes in Washington

 Note: Avalanches are a dangerous threat in the winter, so please make sure that any trail you explore is safe.
 We tried to only include safer trails on this list, but recommend that you always do research in advance to see conditions.
 Northwest Avalanche Center is a great resource!

 PS: If you’re looking for some non-hiking rainy and snowy day activities, make sure check out our How to Survive Washington’s Rainy Season blog!
-And if it’s not winter and you’re looking for a good warmer weather hike, read about our 25 favorite hikes.
-The blog is about a year old and we have quite a few new favorites we would love to add, but all of these hikes are still incredible!
+And if it’s not winter and you’re looking for a good warmer weather hike, read about our 37 favorite hikes in Washington.